 Representing cultural differences

-During the Feb.
-20 chapel service, students will share their heritage and faith in Spanish, Russian, Chinese, Korean and other languages represented by Huntington University’s international students.
+FOR RELEASE: Monday, February 17, 2014HUNTINGTON, Ind.
+During a Feb.
+20 chapel service, students will share their heritage and faith in Spanish, Russian, Chinese, Korean and other languages represented by Huntington University's international students.